Choosing sustainable tourism means preserving the natural environment and increasing the local population's well-being

 Many tourist resorts and hotels have already equipped themselves with services that allow bikes to be rented on-site throughout Italy, and several travel agencies organise guided tours.

-Apulia with its ancient seaside villages; the 210 km of white roads that wind through the hills of Siena and Val D'Orcia (the famous "heroic" road, a historic competitive cycling route); the romantic landscapes of the hills between the Langhe and Monferrato in Piedmont; these are just some of the possible itineraries that will allow you to discover Italy by bicycle, with 100% respect for the environment.
+Apulia with its ancient seaside villages; the 210 km of white roads that wind through the hills of Siena and Val D'Orcia (the famous "heroic" road, a historic competitive cycling route); the romantic landscapes of the hills between the Langhe and Monferrato in Piedmont; these are just some of the possible itineraries that will allow you to discover Italy by bike, with 100% respect for the environment.

-Wherever you are in Italy, in the mountains or by sea, in the city or country, in the north or south, in the centre of Italy or on the islands, one thing is sure: the food will be delicious!
+Wherever you are in Italy, in the mountains or by sea, in the city or country, in the north or south, in the centre of Italy or on the islands, one thing is sure: food will be delicious!
 The Italian culinary tradition is known worldwide, both for its creative recipes and, above all, for its high-quality raw materials.
-A fundamental choice for sustainable tourism is shopping in open-air markets: here, you will find farmers, peasants and breeders selling their healthy and organic products.
+A fundamental choice for sustainable and responsible tourism is shopping in open-air markets: here, you will find farmers, peasants and breeders selling their healthy and organic products.
 Here, farmers, peasants, and breeders sell their healthy, organic produce.
 You will find seasonal fruit and vegetables, local meat and fish: in this way, you will be able to make the most of local raw materials and fully enjoy the best the area has to offer.

 In particular, the Slow Food association organises famous 'Earth Markets' in all regions of Italy, which adhere to three great values: good, clean and fair.
 "Good" for the quality of the products, "clean" for is environmentally sustainable and "fair" for the respect for those who work the land.